Home

 Jerri's Question: If there is proof of an extra-marital affair (letters, e-mails, an illegitimate child), how will that influence child custody, alimony, and child support.

 Brette's Answer: Adultery can be used for the grounds for divorce and in some states adultery does influence property settlements and alimony.
 In terms of custody, custody is determined by the best interests of the child.
-Affairs usually aren't considered, but they can sometimes have somewhat of an impact. » Return to top
+Affairs generally aren't taken into account, but they can sometimes have somewhat of an impact.

 Can I sue the woman my husband had an affair with?